← All guides

 Content and discourse analysis workflows

 Once the corpus is text, normal analysis methods apply.
 For content analysis, the CSV or JSON export feeds frequency counts, keyword-in-context concordances, and co-occurrence measures.
-For discourse and thematic analysis, the timestamped lines preserve turn-taking and sequence, so you can study how an argument or framing unfolds across a video rather than treating it as a bag of words.
+For discourse and thematic analysis, the timestamped lines preserve temporal sequence, so you can study how an argument or framing unfolds across a video rather than treating it as a bag of words.
+Caption segments do not reliably identify speakers, so turn-taking analysis requires separate speaker annotation.
 VidWords also offers optional AI summaries and a chat-over-transcript feature for orientation — useful for quickly scoping which videos in a large set are worth coding in depth, though the close analysis should still be your own.

 Auto-generated vs author captions — accuracy caveats